7: Board Operations

 The Board’s ability to discharge its obligations in an efficient and effective manner is dependent upon the development and implementation of a sound organization design.
 In order to discharge its responsibilities to the electorate of the Division, the Board shall hold meetings as often as is necessary to deal adequately with its business.
 The Board adopts, amends and rescinds policies so that the business of the Board can be conducted in an orderly and efficient manner.

 The Board has a fundamental obligation to preserve, and enhance, the public trust in education, generally, and in the affairs of its operations in particular.
-Consistent with its objective to encourage the general public to contribute to the educational process, Board meetings shall be open to the public.
-Toward this end, the Board conducts its affairs in public to the greatest extent possible.
+The Board demonstrates the belief that having members of the public make presentations at Board meetings can enhance public interest; therefore, Board meetings shall be open to the public, to the greatest extent possible. and in a manner that encourages the general publice to contribute to the educational process.

 Wards